Default Font Size Icon

 Service is deemed complete upon hand delivery of the document or upon the date the document is emailed and deposited in the mail.

-23. Student: includes all persons taking courses at or through the college, whether on a full-time or part-time basis, and whether such courses are credit courses, noncredit courses, online courses, or otherwise.
+28. Student: includes all persons taking courses at or through the college, whether on a full-time or part-time basis, and whether such courses are credit courses, noncredit courses, online courses, or otherwise.
 Persons who withdraw after allegedly violating the code, who are not officially enrolled for a particular term, but who have a continuing relationship with the college, or who have been notified of their acceptance for admission are considered students.

-24. Student Conduct Committee: refers to a committee that hears appeals related to sanctions imposed on a student, including a suspension or expulsion, due to inappropriate behavioral conduct or actions.
+29. Student Conduct Committee: refers to a committee that hears appeals related to sanctions imposed on a student, including a suspension or expulsion, due to inappropriate behavioral conduct or actions.
 The Academic Regulations Committee hears appeals related to academic/ instructional issues such as plagiarism, cheating or other non-behavioral classroom conduct.
 The Student Conduct Committee does not typically review these cases unless a sanction of suspension or expulsion is imposed (i.e., repeat academic dishonesty behavior or other egregious cases).

-25. Student conduct officer: is a college administrator designated by the president or chief student services officer to be responsible for implementing and enforcing the code of student conduct.
+30. Student conduct officer: is a college administrator designated by the president or chief student services officer to be responsible for implementing and enforcing the code of student conduct.

-26. Student organization: means any number of students who have met the college's formal requirements of clubs or organizations.
+34. Student organization: means any number of students who have met the college's formal requirements of clubs or organizations.

-27. Visitors: means guests, applicants, contractors, vendors, advisory board members, foundation board members, and members of the public on college premises.
+36. Visitors: means guests, applicants, contractors, vendors, advisory board members, foundation board members, and members of the public on college premises.

-28. WAC: means Washington Administrative Code which can be accessed at https://apps.leg.wa.gov/wac/.
+37. WAC: means Washington Administrative Code which can be accessed at https://apps.leg.wa.gov/wac/.

 C. JURISDICTION

-1. on college premises;
+1. On college premises;

-2. at or in connection with college sponsored activities; or
+2. At or in connection with college sponsored activities; or

 3. Students are responsible for their conduct from notification of acceptance at the college through the actual receipt of a degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment.